revolist/revogrid-docs/blog/best-js-scheduler-in-2026.md

 * large datasets
 * framework integrations

-That gives RevoScheduler a strong base.
+That gives RevoGrid Scheduler a strong base.

 ### 2. Reactive recombination is better for large schedules